lsd-maddrive/zaWRka-project/world_creator/README.md

 ### Description
 `world_creator.py` is the main script.
 It runs GUI.

-`gui_new.py` and `gui_old.py` are the frontend of this program.
+`gui.py` the frontend of this program.
 They create main window, lables, buttons and sets callbacks.

 `json_converter.py` allows to convert frontend data to json format, load json data to frontend and to backend.